What is a wiki? why use a wiki in teaching & learning? See Learning Activities: Wikis on the TEL website.

 Blackboard Wikis are collaborative spaces for group project work that can show individual contribution to a general piece of work.

 Wikis are created and managed by instructors and can be set as graded or formative pieces.
-Depending on permissions, Wikis are discrete to groups, or visible by all members of a course.
+Depending on permissions, Wikis can be made available to course groups, or visible to all members of a course.

-This page is designed as a brief overview of the tool.
-You can find further support on how to set up, deploy, and grade Wikis on our support site.
+This page provides a brief overview of the tool.
+See our article Blackboard Wikis for guidance on how to set up, deploy, and grade Wikis.

 - Online (via Blackboard)

 - Can be set up for course or group work

 - Full use of the Blackboard text editor to include a variety of styling and media